SecureApiGateway/secure-api-gateway-ob-uk-common/secure-api-gateway-ob-uk-common-obie-datamodel/README.md

 the  OB model classes and skeleton API classes using Maven.
 For efficiency, the default maven profile does not generate the code, but it is easy to do so using `code-gen` profile (see below).

 The configuration for the swagger generation is currently within `secure-api-gateway-ob-uk-common-obie-datamodel/pom.xml` and the swagger specification is within `secure-api-gateway-ob-uk-common-obie-datamodel/src/main/resources/specification`.

 When a new version of OB API is released, the following steps should be performed:
 1. Download the Swagger yaml files from OB Spec pages (https://github.com/OpenBankingUK/read-write-api-specs/releases).
    As of v3.1.8, there are swagger files for Accounts, Payments, Funds Confirmation, Events and Variable Recurring Payments.
 2. Place the swagger files under `secure-api-gateway-ob-uk-common-obie-datamodel/src/main/resources/specification` (replacing existing ones where applicable).
 3. Override the configuration on `secure-api-gateway-ob-uk-common-obie-datamodel/pom.xml` to generate the proper source code.
 4. Run ```mvn clean install -Pcode-gen```
    > This will generate classes into `secure-api-gateway-ob-uk-common-obie-datamodel/target/generated-sources/swagger`
+5. Copy the output from target/generated-sources into the appropriate source package, overwriting all existing files
+6. Run IntelliJ "Reformat Code" and "Optimize Imports" for the package (you may need to run the latter multiple times to get a clean diff)
+7. Run an initial build of the code to ensure that the copyright header is added `mvn install -PskipTests`
- 5. Check the generated files:
+8. Check the generated files:
-    1. > We use shared generic versions of these classes to avoid duplications and make more easy the maintenance, check `secure-api-gateway-ob-uk-common-obie-datamodel/src/main/java/uk/org/openbaning/datamodel/common` and `secure-api-gateway-ob-uk-common-obie-datamodel/src/main/java/uk/org/openbaning/datamodel/error` to identify those classes generated that can be deleted to use a shared class and refactor the generated classes to use the shared ones.
-    2. > Review the generated classes to identify those classes that could be moved as a shared class.
+    1. Fix OBSupplementaryData1 field generation, the code gen currently attempts to initialize this field as a HashMap which causes a compilation issue
+        - Find and Replace: "private OBSupplementaryData1 supplementaryData = new HashMap<>();" with "private OBSupplementaryData1 supplementaryData;"
-    6. You will need to edit .equals methods of data model objects containing big decimals, see PR https://github.com/SecureApiGateway/secure-api-gateway-ob-uk-common/pull/101
+    2. You will need to edit .equals methods of data model objects containing big decimals, see PR https://github.com/SecureApiGateway/secure-api-gateway-ob-uk-common/pull/101
-    7. Update `equals` generated method for these Classes that use BigDecimals fields:
+    3. Update `equals` generated method for these Classes that use BigDecimals fields:
         1. To fix the equality verification for BigDecimals it's necessary update the generated `equals` method.
         2. Replace all BigDecimals following the below instructions:
            **Example generated OB object OBFile1.java**
        ```java
        @ApiModel(description = "The Initiation payload is sent by the initiating party to the ASPSP.
 It is used to request movement of funds using a payment file.")
        @Validated